-- Graduate Student Affairs (now called Office of Graduate Affairs) This office is a home and source of support for all graduate students at Brandeis, including those studying at the Heller School, the Rabb School, or the International Business School.
+School, or the International Business School.
 Graduate Student Affairs provides students with information and events about graduate life at Brandeis and community resources.

-If you'd like to reach out to this group, we recommend that you contact Jessica Basile, Assistant Dean of Graduate Student Affairs or Steve Weglinski, Assistant Director of Graduate Student Affairs. - The Graduate Student Association (GSA): Supported by Graduate Student Affairs, the GSA is an independent student body that represents all graduate students and provides a platform for graduate students to raise issues and concerns and build community.
+The Graduate Student Association (GSA): Supported by The Office of Graduate Affairs, the GSA is an independent student body that represents all graduate students and provides a platform for graduate students to raise issues and concerns and build community.
 If you have a concern about an issue affecting graduate students that extends past your program, department, and the Division of Science, the GSA is a good group to talk to.
 To connect with them, visit their website to see the current year's grad student executive committee.